yikaus/docker-alpine-bash/README.md

 # Run bash in alpine docker

-Based on small [alpine docker image] , you can build images less 50MB or even 10 MB
+It is my test on building a docker image based on small [alpine docker image] , you can build images less 50MB or even 10 MB

 # Instructions